 Do Power Chains Help an Overbite

 As with all type of braces, Invisalign or orthodontic treatment, the overall goal is to create a healthy smile.
 With this in mind, we are glad to report that power chains and traditional metal braces do help with an overbite.
 An overbite is something that should be addressed at an early age.
 If your elementary schooler or middle schooler has a noticeable overbite, contact Gladwell Orthodontics today so we can set up an initial consultation.
 We conveniently have office locations in North Raleigh, Downtown Raleigh and Wake Forest.
-If you are looking for braces in Marvin, NC contact our friends at Chad Johnson Orthodontics today.

 Different Color Power Chains